grafana/grafana/docs/sources/shared/datasources/tempo-traces-to-profiles.md

 1. Select a Pyroscope data source from the **Data source** drop-down.
 1. Optional: Choose any tags to use in the query.
 If left blank, the default values of `service.name` and `service.namespace` are used.

    The tags you configure must be present in the spans attributes or resources for a trace to profiles span link to appear.

    You can optionally configure a new name for the tag.
-This is useful for example if the tag has dots in the name and the target data source doesn't allow using dots in labels.
-In that case you can for example remap `service.name` to `service_name`.
+This is useful if the tag has dots in the name and the target data source doesn't allow dots in labels.
+In that case, you can remap `service.name` to `service_name`.

 1. Select one or more profile types to use in the query.
 Select the drop-down and choose options from the menu.